published in Environmental Science and Technology (open access), DOI: 10.1021/es501998e, Supporting Information here.

 14. Why did you invite non-scientist skeptics to take part in the survey?

 They were included in the survey to ensure that the main criticisms of climate science would be included.
-They constitute approximately 3% of the survey respondents.
+They constitute less then 5% of the survey respondents.
 Viewpoints that run counter to the prevailing consensus are therefore somewhat magnified in our results.

 15. How representative are the survey responses of the “scientific opinion”?